SoCrespo/azure_chatgpt_requester/README.md

 - `ask(text: str)`: Make a request to the GPT model with a text and apply the retry strategy on timeouts.
 Returns the response as a string.

-## Example

-You can find an example of how to use this code in the [example.py](example.py) file included in this repository.

 ## License

 This code is provided under the [MIT License](LICENSE).
 You are free to use and modify it for your own purposes.